cambridge-healthcare/hi_sinatra-docker/blog.md

 appealing is that applications can be packaged as self-contained containers, shipped around as small data blobs and brought up as fully independent hosts in a matter of seconds.
-If an Amazon Machine Image (AMI) takes a few minutes to boot, the equivalent docker images take a few seconds at most (normally ~1s).
+If an Amazon Machine Image (AMI) takes a few minutes to boot, the equivalent Docker images take a few seconds at most (normally ~1s).
 To find out more about Docker internals, see [Docker, The Whole Story](http://www.docker.io/the_whole_story/).

 We have converted our entire staging environment from a handful of AMIs to a single bare metal host running Docker.
-We have made it more efficient and quicker to bring up versions of services which undergo rigorous testing before they get shipped into production.
-Whenever a new github branch gets started, Jenkins, our Continuous Integration server, automatically attempts to build a new docker container from it.
-If all tests pass, this becomes available on our office network and we get a Campfire notification.
-If tests fail, we leave a docker image for our engineers to examine.
+We have made it more efficient and faster to bring up versions of services which undergo rigorous testing before they get shipped into production.
+Whenever a new github branch gets started, Jenkins, our Continuous Integration server, automatically attempts to build a new Docker container from it.
+If all tests pass, this container becomes available on our office network and we receive a Campfire notification.
+If tests fail, we leave a Docker image for our engineers to examine.
 For Service Oriented Architectures (SOA), this approach saves a lot of time when working on features that span multiple services and cannot be isolated to a particular component.
-The extra confidence that we get for integrating features at a platform level means that we are more effective and don't need to wait on one another.
+The extra confidence that we get from integrating features at a platform level means that we are more effective and don't need to wait on one another.

-We couldn't find any clear guide on integrating docker with Jenkins, this is our take on it.
+We couldn't find any clear guide on integrating Docker with Jenkins, this is our take on it.
 We have included a Vagrantfile which automates the entire setup except creating Jenkins jobs.
-We provide an example Sinatra app with the required configuration to get everything working end-to-end, feel free to use that as the starting for your own applications.
+We provide an example Sinatra app with the required configuration to get everything working end-to-end, feel free to use that as the starting point for your own applications.

 #### 1. Install VirtualBox, Vagrant & git